kotv-gaming/kotv-docs/KOTV Constitution.md

 ### §3.
 Amendments

 §3.1 The constitution can only be altered by a vote of a two thirds majority fashion in a **Community Meeting**.
-“I, name, rank, invoke a **Community Meeting** to alter the constitution”.

 §3.2 The following paragraphs of the constitution may not be changed but some articles can be added to §3.2: §1.1, §1.2, §3.1, §3.2